 Feiyue is a two-week long summer camp sponsored by and held at Carnegie Mellon University’s Field Robotics Center in Pittsburgh PA USA.
 Girls of Steel mentors created Feiyue, developed the curriculum, recruited students from China, and invited Girls of Steel members to be TAs.
-We have taught about 55 Chinese students about robotics during the past four summers (2013, 2014, 2015, 2016).
+We have taught about 90 Chinese students about robotics during the past five summers (2013, 2014, 2015, 2016, 2017).
 The program plays an important role in the financial sustainability of our own team.
-Last summer we added a section specifically designed to train new students and teachers in leading FRC teams.
+Recently summer we added a section specifically designed to train new students and teachers in leading FRC teams.

 One of our mentors helped organize a Shenzhen FRC Workshop and traveled to Shenzhen in November 2014.
 The mentors there represented over 20 teams including FRC teams #4830, #5307, #5522, #5453, #5297 and #4953.
 In 2016, another mentor and team member traveled back to Shenzhen to check in on Team 6414, which was formed as a direct result of the Feiyue program.
 Read about their trip in our blog post.